 A strenuous ascent leads along the river and up the mountain to the Machu Picchu entrance.
 You can hike the 7 km (4.5 miles) following the dirt road or take the more vertical route, “The Inca Trail from the Puente Ruinas to Machu Picchu.”

 A visit to Machu Picchu is not a visit to a specific place.
-For visitors with a thirst for extra discovery kilometers, there are other places to hike.
+For visitors with a thirst for extra discovery kilometers, there are other hiking trails.

 Trekkers usually take 1 to 1.5 hours to reach the summit, while athletes can reach the top in 45 minutes.
 Getting off is about the same time, so walking for 3 hours with plenty of time would be good.